aw578/aw578/README.md

 Hello, I'm Allen Wang.
-I'm currently a senior majoring in CS at Cornell University.
-You can view the code for my past projects here.
-(Sorry if this is a little barebones!)
+I'm currently a software engineer at Roblox working on text safety.
+You can view the code for my past projects here (and now my resume too!).